 Issue #3: The 3GPP management system provides a set of management services, which are listed in Table 3.
 All these services are eligible for discovery and consumption to any authorized MnS consumer.
 Whether this consumer is internal or external is irrelevant, as long as the consumer is duly authorized.
 In other words, the decision on which MnSs can be discovered/consumed by each consumer cannot rely on whether the consumer is internal or external; otherwise, this would require knowing which stakeholders are behind each consumer, going back to the highly discouraged discussions noted in issue #2.

-Issue #4: It is needed to have a formal definition for external consumer concept in SA5, as discussed in clause 3.4.1.
+Issue #4: It is needed to have a formal definition for external MnS consumer concept in SA5, as discussed in clause 3.4.1.
 This definition should:

 Comply with the SBMA foundations governing 3GPP management system.